How to Make Friends With Similar Interests

 Pick interests that lead to real conversations

 Not all interests are equal when it comes to making friends.
 The best ones give you plenty to talk about and share.
-Here are interest categories that tend to spark good conversations:
+Here are interest categories that tend to spark good conversations.
+Tip: Pick interests you genuinely care about—it's easier to have real conversations about things you actually enjoy.

 Music